TriQuarterly

-TriQuarterly is a name shared by an American literary magazine and a series of books, both operating under the aegis of Northwestern University Press.
-The journal is published twice a year and features fiction, nonfiction, poetry, drama, literary essays, reviews, a blog, and graphic art.
+TriQuarterly is a name shared by an American literary magazine and a series of books.

+The journal is published twice a year under the aegis of the Northwestern University Department of English and features fiction, nonfiction, poetry, drama, literary essays, reviews, a blog, and graphic art.
+The current faculty advisor for TriQuarterly is Natasha Trethewey.

+The TriQuarterly book imprint is published by Northwestern University Press.

 Founding

 TriQuarterly journal was established in 1958 as an undergraduate magazine remembered now for publishing the work of young Saul Bellow.
 It was reshaped in 1964 by Charles Newman as an innovative national publication aimed at a sophisticated and diverse literary readership.
 Northwestern University Press, the university's scholarly publishing arm, operated the journal.
 The journal was so named because its original form as a student magazine was published in each of the three quarters of Northwestern's academic year, and not in the fourth quarter, summer.